Getting Familiar with the Lab

 1. Run same test again and review NGINX Dashboard

-How many Active connections?
+How many Active Connections do you see?